How to Get Customer Feedback: 7 Effective Tips

 - You want to know how customers buy your product

-Many brands explicitly ask.
+Many brands explicitly ask questions to get valuable feedback.
 Take Casper (example below).
 They ask how well someone slept using their mattress.
 It’s one simple question with a clear call to action.

-If you don’t ask the right questions that can help you make better product decisions, you’re wasting everyone’s time.
+If you don’t ask the right questions that can help you make better product decisions for customer satisfaction, you’re wasting everyone’s time.
 Make sure your survey stands out with clear and concise questions — and that it gives a good and relevant reason for people to take the survey.

 2. Start a conversation on active channels

-Featuring a customer feedback survey in your monthly email newsletter can be a valuable way to collect information.
+Featuring a customer feedback survey in your monthly email newsletter can be a valuable way to collect information, and gain actionable insights.
 However, if you want to significantly increase the likelihood that people take action on your survey, you’ll want to open up to a few different approaches.

 There are a number of different ways you can deliver a survey or form, however, so consider what channel would be most accessible and received by your respondents, in particular.